History & Heritage

 Building a Strong Community

 Our mission to build a strong community for our children is not ours alone.
 It is our Jewish heritage that is the source of the communal values we seek to instill in every child.
 Specifically, what does this mean at Modin?
 Ours is a pluralistic, egalitarian community, and our families come for a wide range of Jewish backgrounds, beliefs and levels of observance.
 Some children attend Jewish Day Schools while others attend secular ones.
 Some children have a limited Jewish education and others a great deal more.
-All are welcome at Modin.
+Children from all levels of Jewish observance are welcome at Modin.

 The Jewish experience at Modin is woven into all aspects of camp life.
 Our kitchen and canteen are strictly kosher, and a blessing begins and ends each meal.
 Many children spend time working with our Judaic director on their Bar/Bat Mitzvah studies.
 Campers connect to their Jewish heritage through art, music and a variety of Jewish programs.
-Associating with adults who find profound personal meaning in their own Jewish values further enriches their Jewish experience.
+Associating with adults and mentors who find profound personal meaning in their own Jewish values and a love and connection to Israel further enriches their Jewish experience.

 Great emphasis is placed on instilling Jewish ethics and values in our campers.
 This is accomplished through community service projects (Tikkun Olam), teen mentoring programs and group discussions that stress the importance of responsibility and treating each other with respect.
 The time we devote at Modin to Jewish awareness and activity is another way of understanding the joys and responsibilities of being a member of a community.